 Novel cements involve development of cement manufacturing processes that use different raw materials.
 The shared aim of novel cement developers is cement that emits less CO2 and requires less energy to produce without reducing or compromising the efficiency of the cement.

 Wastes can also alter the cement composition.
 For example, when tyres are co-incinerating the zinc oxide content of clinkers increases significantly.
 The burning of alternative fuels thus introduces different components into the kiln via ash.
 These can affect the performance characteristics of the cement, such as lower early strength and longer setting times.

-At the same time R&D efforts are directed towards developing and adopting methods for designing buildings and concrete structures for a specified service life, use of C&D wastes in construction and replacement of natural sand by bottom ash.
+At the same time, R&D efforts are directed towards developing and adopting methods for designing buildings and concrete structures for specified service life, use of C&D wastes in construction and replacement of natural sand by bottom ash.